jmjatlanta/nRF52-Bluetooth-Course/Readme.md

 ```

 The first function we're going to implement is ble_cus_init function, which we're going to initialize our service with.
-First, we need to do is to add its function decleration in the ble_cus.h file.
+First, we need to  add its function decleration in the ble_cus.h file.

 ```c
 /* This code belongs in ble_cus.h*/